Ladislus/Ladislus/README.md

 <div id="about">
     <h2 align="center"> ✍️ About me </h2>
     <p> Hi !
 I'm Ladislas WALCAK, or simply Ladislus, a 22 years old computer science student from 🥐🇫🇷🥖 </p>
+    <p> Right now, my Github account hosts almost exclusively the projects I had to do during my master's degree, along with a bunch of small personnal projects.
+Most of these repositories are private, which means that if you can see it, that means I'm proud of it (or at least I'm not ashamed enough to hide it). </p>
     <p> I'm currently trying to learn Rust, along with game developpement using Unreal Engine and a bit of Blender. </p>
-    <p> Right now, my Github account hosts almost exclusivly the projects I had to do during my master's degree, along with a bunch of small personnal projects.
-Most of these repositories are private, which means that if you can see it, that means I'm proud of it (or at least I'm not ashamed enough to hide it). </p>
 </div>
 <h2 align="center"> 🛠️ A bunch of technologies I'm familliar with </h2>
 <table align="center">